lxsmnsyc/the-fighting-game/docs/cards/ability.md

-# Ability Cards
+# AbilityCard Cards

 ## Tier 1

 ### With Attack

-- Increase Attack every time Ability is used.
+- Increase Attack every time AbilityCard is used.

 ### With Critical

-- Increase Critical every time Ability is used.
+- Increase Critical every time AbilityCard is used.

 ### With Dodge

-- Increase Dodge every time Ability is used.
+- Increase Dodge every time AbilityCard is used.

 ### With Health

-- Increase Health every time Ability is used.
+- Increase Health every time AbilityCard is used.

 ### With Magic

-- Increase Magic every time Ability is used.
+- Increase Magic every time AbilityCard is used.

 ### With Mana

-- Gain Mana every time Ability is used.
+- Gain Mana every time AbilityCard is used.

 ### With Penetration

-- Apply Penetration every time Ability is used.
+- Apply Penetration every time AbilityCard is used.

 ### With Poison

-- Apply Poison every time Ability is used.
+- Apply Poison every time AbilityCard is used.

 ### With Protection

-- Gain Protection every time Ability is used.
+- Gain Protection every time AbilityCard is used.

 ### With Heal

-- Gain Heal every time Ability is used.
+- Gain Heal every time AbilityCard is used.

 ### With Slow

-- Apply Slow every time Ability is used.
+- Apply Slow every time AbilityCard is used.

 ### With Speed

-- Gain Speed every time Ability is used.
+- Gain Speed every time AbilityCard is used.

 ## Tier 2

-- Deal Attack damage every time Ability is used.
+- Deal Attack damage every time AbilityCard is used.
-- Deal Magic damage every time Ability is used.
+- Deal Magic damage every time AbilityCard is used.

 ## Tier 3

-- Repeat Ability when Ability is used.
+- Repeat AbilityCard when AbilityCard is used.
-- Start of the game, immediately use Ability.
+- Start of the game, immediately use AbilityCard.

 ## Domain

-## Ability
+## AbilityCard